 But the breakthrough comes when we presevere.
 Be it a challenging milestone or moments in marriage, don’t give up for it’s never too late to turn things around.

-Today, I’m thankful that B has handled his “growing up” transitions well: Sleeping through the night, feeding himself, nursery drop-off, potty training, settling quickly for mid-day naps, and now, moving to a junior bed.
+Today, I’m thankful that B has handled his “growing up” transitions well: Sleeping through the night, feeding himself, nursery drop-off, potty training, mid-day naps, and now, moving to a junior bed.
 Sure, there are challenging days, but when I speak to other moms, I feel grateful because our experience has been TOTALLY by grace and luck, and not due to any different or better parenting methods on my end.

 Just before B turned 2, he climbed out of his cot, and landed on his bum!
 We figured if you can’t stop him, teach him how to do it right – so we showed him how to climb out and land safely in the interim.
 However, after a few more attempts, B lost interest in “escaping” and I delayed any major changes as we were adjusting to nursery drop-off earlier this year.
 Meanwhile, we’d read and talk about big boys sleeping in big beds, and also show B his friends’ new beds or mattresses.
 Between 18 months to 2.5 years, most of his buddies had already switched – with mixed results – to make way for a new sibling, prevent bumps and falls, replace a smaller crib, etc.